G-9Y6K477HQZ

 • Each application asks you to list your activities, sports, and awards.
 Keep this point in mind as you write your personal statements.
 There is no need to repeat those simple facts.
 In other words, you listed earning the Civil Air Patrol's Mitchell Award, so move to details that talk about how you earned it and your current responsibilities.

 • Ensure that you respond to the full set of prompts for each essay.
-For the AFA, note both the personal experience and how it "shaped you," too.
+For the USCGA, note both your reasons and your expectations.

 • Focus on your unique story.
 Ideally, you write a story that no one else can write.
 Clearly, with a short word limit, that will be challenging, but I'm sure you will find a way!